The-BigMan-tech/Guarantee-fallback/fog-support/README.md

-This brings syntax highlighting,live analysis,hover information and autocompletions for the fog logic language.
+This brings syntax highlighting,live analysis,hover information,autocompletions and go to definitions for the fog logic language.

 - Please note that the live analysis is under development and may be buggy some times.So you may need to edit the same line twice to correct the analysis.